JayAndroidTechLead/JayAndroidTechLead/README.md

 ## 💼 Experience

+### Technogise — Technogise - Technology Consultant (Feb 2026 - Present)
+I am working as a dedicated mobile engineer at The Economist via Geek Trust, where I developed feature flags for the The Economist Times business news app, which serves over 1 million users worldwide.
+These feature flags enable precise control over the availability of features in the app and are integrated with analytics to track usage and performance.
+Leveraging this system, I conduct experiments to assess the impact of new features and optimize existing ones, ensuring data-driven improvements and an enhanced user experience.

-### The Economist — Mobile Engineer - On Contract via Geek trust (Jul 2025 - Present)
+### The Economist — Mobile Engineer - On Contract via Geek trust (Jul 2025 - Feb 2026)
-I am working as a dedicated mobile engineer at The Economist Times via Geek Trust, where I developed feature flags for the The Economist Times business news app, which serves over 1 million users worldwide.
+I am working as a dedicated mobile engineer at The Economist via Geek Trust, where I developed feature flags for the The Economist Times business news app, which serves over 1 million users worldwide.
 These feature flags enable precise control over the availability of features in the app and are integrated with analytics to track usage and performance.
 Leveraging this system, I conduct experiments to assess the impact of new features and optimize existing ones, ensuring data-driven improvements and an enhanced user experience.

 ### mPokket — Technical Lead (Aug 2024 – Mar 2025)
 Led development of a scalable loan app with secure architecture.
 Guided team on tech direction and ensured code quality.